-on top) and enjoy the light show as the meter measures the current.
-For best effects, dim the room lights.
-Part E: Replace the melody IC with the motor (M4) and green fan and see the fan spin as the meter measures the current. the opposite direction (this changes whether the fan blows air measured on the meter varies from near zero when you cover
+Part D: Replace the lamp with the melody IC (U32, "+" on top) and listen to the sound as the meter measures the current.

+Part E: Replace the melody IC with the motor (M4) and green fan and see the fan spin as the meter measures the current.
+Reverse the orientation of the motor to make the fan spin in the opposite direction (this changes whether the fan blows air up or down).